Auties00/Cobalt/README.md

-     var audio = AudioMessage.newAudioMessage() // Create a new audio message builder .storeId(api.store().id()) // All media messages need a reference to their store .media(urlMedia) // Set the audio of this message .voiceMessage(false) // Set whether this message is a voice message or a standard audio message .create(); // Create the message
+     var audio = AudioMessage.newAudioMessage() // Create a new audio message builder .storeId(api.store().id()) // All media messages need a reference to their store .media(urlMedia) // Set the audio of this message .voiceMessage(false) // Set whether this message is a voice message .create(); // Create the message
      api.sendMessage(chat, audio);
      ```